-In the Bothnian Sea (including data also from stations located in the Quark), nitrogen-fixing cyanobacteria are more relevant than in the Bothnian Bay.
-In this region there is a tendency for an earlier bloom start (cf. Kahru and Elmgren 2014), but moderate cyanobacteria biomass is also found in autumn (monthly means of 100-150 μg / L and up to 360 μg / L in the individual autumn samples).
+In the Bothnian Sea (including data also from stations located in the Quark), NFC are more relevant than in the Bothnian Bay.
+In this region there is a tendency for an earlier bloom start (cf. Kahru and Elmgren 2014), but moderate cyanobacteria biomass is also found in autumn (monthly means of 100-150 μ g / L and up to 360 μ g / L in the individual autumn samples).
 Therefore, we used the period from June to October for this area.
-Starting with very low cyanobacteria biomass in the mid of the 1990s, biomass has increased more or less continuously (Andersson et al. 2015, Kuosa et al. 2017).
-Moreover, in contrast to earlier years, cyanobacterial blooms were also observed in the northern part of the Bothnian Sea (Lehtinen et al. 2019).
+Starting with very low NFC biomass in the mid of the 1990s, biomass has increased more or less continuously (Andersson et al. 2015, Kuosa et al. 2017).
+Moreover, in contrast to earlier years, NFC blooms were also observed in the northern part of the Bothnian Sea (Lehtinen et al. 2019).
 Also, the statistical analysis (see Metadata - Technical information - 6.
-Methodology of data manipulation) of the time series of data collected for this BSEFS indicates a significant upward trend in the biomass of diazotrophic cyanobacteria in the Bothnian Sea, which concerns all of the genera (Tab.
-1).
-It should be noted that the biomass of diazotrophic cyanobacteria at stations located in the Quark is much lower (long-term mean is 28 μg / L, and maximum biomass 132 μg / L in August 2017) than at stations located in the proper of the Bothnian Sea (long-term mean 83 μg / L, maximum biomass 686 μg / L in August 2017 and 546 μg / L in August 2020).
+Methodology of data manipulation) of the time series of data collected for this BSEFS indicates a significant upward trend in the biomass of NFC in the Bothnian Sea, which concerns all of the genera (Kownacka et al., 2020).
+It should be noted that the biomass of NFC at stations located in the Quark is much lower (long-term mean is 28 μ g / L, and maximum biomass 356 μ g / L in August 2017 and 295 μ g/L in September 2018) than at stations located in the proper of the Bothnian Sea (long-term mean 84 μ g / L, maximum biomass 686 μ g / L in August 2017 and 918 μ g / L in August 2021).